Your Path to Success: A Social Media Marketing Strategy

 Improving engagement requires a mix of consistency, interaction, and content quality:

-• Respond to Comments and Messages: Engage with your followers by replying to comments and direct messages to foster community.
+• Respond to Comments and Messages: Engage with your followers by responding to comments and direct messages to foster a sense of community.

 • Use Polls and Questions: Interactive posts, like polls or questions, encourage your audience to engage.